yelbachir/multgam_pkg/README.md

 - Binomial distribution: `fmName="binom"` implements `Binom(mu)`, where `mu` is the logit, i.e., `log(p/(1-p))` with `p` the probability of success.

-Several examples can be found in the subdirectory `./simulation_paper/Multgam`, which reproduces Section 3 of the paper.
+Several examples can be found in the subdirectory `./simulation_paper/Multgam`, which reproduces Section 3 of El-Bachir and Davison (2019).

 ```R
 n <- 1000